renesas-rz/rz_gstreamer_sample_code/11_gst-audioplayer/README.md

 update_file_list ();
 ```

-If the input is a path to a directory, this code block will get the number of files whose extension is .ogg inside the directory.
+If the input is a path to a directory, these lines of code will get the number of files of which extension is .ogg inside the directory.
 ```c
 if (try_to_update_file_path ()) {
   sync_to_play_new_file (&user_data, FALSE);